 Getting The Full Cost For A Whole Criminal Case

-In most cases, the criminal lawyer will provide you with a rough idea about how much your legal fees are expected to be, which may vary from $100 an hour up to $400 to more than $1,000 per hour in some criminal cases.
+In most cases, the criminal lawyer will provide you with a rough idea about how much your legal fees are expected to be.

 Should I Hire A Criminal Lawyer Who Offers An Hourly Fee Or One With A Fixed Rate If I’m Pleading Guilty?